|This is an unofficial version.

 (b) limit the amount of information requested and collected to the minimum amount necessary to accomplish the purpose.

-A school board, private school or prescribed person, entity or government department or agency that receives a request under this section must provide the minister with the information requested, in the form and within the time specified by the minister.
+A school board, independent school or prescribed person, entity or government department or agency that receives a request under this section must provide the minister with the information requested, in the form and within the time specified by the minister.

 Nothing in this section limits the authority of the minister to collect, use and disclose personal information and personal health information if authorized or required to do so by law, including The Freedom of Information and Protection of Privacy Act or The Personal Health Information Act.